GP-Stanley/tech264-docker-kubernetes/docker.md.md

 ### Benefits
 * **Isolation**: VMs are fully isolated, which increases security and reliability.
 * **Resource Allocation**: You can allocate specific CPU, memory, and storage resources to each VM.
-* **Compatibility**: Each VM can run different OSes, making it flexible for various applications.
+* **Compatibility**: Each VM can run different OS's, making it flexible for various applications.

 <br>